-The Company has adopted this policy and it doesn't have a significant effect on the condensed consolidated interim financial statements.
 The Company has reviewed new and revised accounting pronouncements that have been issued but are not yet effective.
 The Company has not early adopted any of these standards and is currently evaluating the impact, if any, that these standards might have on its condensed consolidated interim financial statements.

-Effective (proposed) for annual periods beginning on or after January 1, 2018:
+Effective for annual periods beginning on or after January 1, 2018: